cloud-66-internal/help.cloud66.com/_includes/resources/faq.md

 * * *

-{% if page.collection == "maestro" or page.collection == "skycap" %}

 ## Are their any requirements for the user on my servers?

 Yes.
-As Cloud 66 will be provisioning services on your servers from scratch, the server must meet a number of requirements outlined in the [Registered servers](/maestro/how-to-guides/deployment/registered-servers.html) documentation.

-{%else%}

-## Are their any requirements for the user on my servers?

-Yes.
 As Cloud 66 will be provisioning services on your servers from scratch, the server must meet a number of requirements outlined in the [Registered servers](/{{page.collection}}/how-to-guides/deployment/registered-servers.html) documentation.

-{%endif%}

 * * *